Auth Hash:

 Current development approaches focus on meeting human needs, but to build resilience, what do we also need to focus on?

-Food for the Hungry works through a “shared resilience approach” (SRA) that supports positive relationships and connections between communities, markets, governments, systems and institutions to raise the overall resilience of vulnerable people and groups across systems in the hardest places.
-It is an organization-wide framework that guides our work across multiple sectors/themes (food security, markets, health, WASH, nutrition, education, disaster response, behavioral change, gender, equity and inclusion) and scales (national, regional, community, household, individual) to support the most vulnerable communities.
-SRA has six components:
+Food for the Hungry works through a resilience approach that supports positive relationships and connections between communities, markets, governments, systems and institutions to raise the overall resilience of vulnerable people and groups across systems in the hardest places.
+Striving for resilience guides our work across multiple sectors/themes (food security, markets, health, WASH, nutrition, education, disaster response, behavioral change, gender, equity and inclusion) and scales (national, regional, community, household, individual) to support the most vulnerable communities.
+FH’s approach has six components:

 • Strengthening resilience through risk informed programs to foster absorptive, adaptive and transformative capacities